FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/bayesian_hierarchical_modeling_at_scale.md

 anymore.
 For the latter, I used PyMC3 mostly with [Markov chain Monte Carlo](https://en.wikipedia.org/wiki/Markov_chain_Monte_Carlo) (MCMC) based methods, which is a sampling method and computationally quite demanding, while [variational inference (VI)](https://en.wikipedia.org/wiki/Variational_Bayesian_methods) methods are much faster.
 But also when using VI, which PyMC3 also supports, never really allowed me to deal with larger datasets rendering
-Bayesian Hierarchical Modeling (BHM) a wonderful tool that sadly could not be applied in many suitable projects due to its computational costs.
+Bayesian Hierarchical Modelling (BHM) a wonderful tool that sadly could not be applied in many suitable projects due to its computational costs.

 Luckily, the world of data science moves on with an incredible speed, and some time ago I had a nice project at my hand that could make good use of BHM.
 Thus, I gave it another shot and also looked beyond PyMC3.
 My first candidate to evaluate was [Pyro](http://pyro.ai/),